storlak/URL-shortener/README.md

 ## How to Use and Set up

 ### Installing
-Download main, constants, gui_utils and url_shortener.
+Download main.py, constants, gui_utils and url_shortener.
 You need Python >3.6 presintalled.
-Run main.py.
+Import pyshorteners module: pip install pyshorteners Run main.py.
 ### Shorten any URL
 Copy the URL you want to shorten and paste it into the first field.